 # ResearchGate DOIs

-A Digital Object Identifier (DOI) is a unique, permanent link for your research.
-It makes your work easy to find and cite, ensuring you get credit for your discoveries.
+A Digital Object Identifier (DOI) is a unique, permanent link for your research, making it easy to find and cite.

 #### What kind of research can get a ResearchGate DOI?